Weapons and armour in Anglo-Saxon England: Bows and arrows

 Anglo-Saxon arrowheads have been divided into three main types.
 The first group is leaf-shaped arrowheads, which typically contained a socket that allowed the head to be attached to the wooden shaft.
 The second group consists of bodkins.
 The third group is barbed arrowheads, which usually had a tang that was driven into the shaft or tied to it.
 Underwood suggested that the leaf-shaped and barbed arrowheads developed from arrows that were used for hunting.
 As for bodkins, he proposed that they were designed for use against armoured opponents—the long tapering point would pass through the chain links of mail or puncture the iron plate of a helmet if shot at close range.

 Due to the fact that arrowheads varied in size from 5.5 cm (2 inches) to 15.5 cm (6 inches), there is some degree of difficulty in distinguishing between the heads of large arrows and small javelins.

 Although they are rarely found in graves, bows appear more frequently in Anglo-Saxon art and literature.
 On the eighth-century Northumbrian Franks Casket, an archer is shown defending a hall from a group of warriors.
 There are twenty-nine archers depicted on the eleventh-century Bayeux Tapestry.
 Twenty-three these appear in the lower margin, and six are shown in the main scene.
 However, only one archer is an Anglo-Saxon—the remainder are Norman.
 Pollington theorized that Anglo-Saxons primarily used the bow to hunt, and Underwood believes that most men would have known how to use it for this purpose.

-Sling
+Slings

-There is little evidence for the use of slings as weaponry—they were normally depicted as a hunting tool.
-In Old English, the sling was known as a liðere or liðera, and sometimes as a stæfliðere ("staff-pouch").
+There is little evidence for the use of slings as weaponry—they were normally depicted as hunting tools.
+In Old English, the sling was known as a liðere or liðera, and sometimes as a stæfliðere ('staff-pouch').
 The Vita Sancti Wilfrithi (an eighth-century hagiography of Saint Wilfrid) records an event in which the saint and his companions were attacked by pagans when their ship ran aground.
 One of the companions launched a stone from a sling, killing the pagan priest.
 As for hunting, however, the Bayeux Tapestry depicts a man hunting birds using a sling.
 Underwood suggests that except for use as a last resort, the sling was not regarded as a weapon of war.
 Furthermore, he proposed that the event recorded in Wilfrid's hagiography may not be an accurate account, but rather a reflection of the writer's desire to draw Biblical parallels.